meleu/tdd-ruby/objects-methods-and-integers.md

 ## Integer to Binary Converter

 The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to write numbers using only two digits: `0` and `1`.
-As we only need two digits, it's said that the binary is a *base two* number system.
+As it only needs two digits, we can say it's a *base two* number system.

 For computers the binary system is extremely efficient because they need to store information in only two simple different states: "on" or "off" (`1` or `0`).
 Sets of binary numbers can be used to represent any information, such as text, audio, or video.

-For the code we're going to work on this chapter I'm assuming you at least know what is a binary number and that it's a *base two* number system (uses only two digits to represent the possible values).
+For the code we're going to work on this chapter I'm assuming you at least know what a binary number is and that it's a *base two* number system (uses only two digits to represent the possible values).

 You don't need to know the math needed to convert a decimal number to binary notation (Ruby has convenient ways to do it).
 But I'm assuming you know that the binary `1001` is not one thousand and one (you don't even need to know that it's nine).